CHILDCARE PROCESS FOR BUYING A CHILDCARE CENTRE

 To pass the exam, a thorough understanding of Childcare legislation, policy and procedures will be required.

-If you are purchasing a centre and signed a contract, through Advance Business Brokers, we will assist with this process and provide detailed information on the questions and documents you will need to be proficient in.
+If you are purchasing a centre and have signed a contract, through Advance Business Brokers, we will assist with this process and provide detailed information on the questions and documents you will need to be proficient in.

-Once you have lodged your provider application with ECRU, you are then able to go online and book in for an exam date.
 The exam is an open book exam but only in regard to ECRU providing the Act and Regulations for childcare.
 An applicant cannot take in any of their own materials or papers to assist during the exam.

 The exam will require an 85% pass rate.

-It comprises a written assessment which will last for 90 minutes.
+Exam comprises a written assessment which will last for 90 minutes.

 16 multiple choice questions and also scenario-based questions relating to childcare situations.